Super-Protocol/docs/testnet/CLI/Guides/python-script.md

 ```

 :::note
 File `entrypoint.py` is the one that gets executed when you run your Python script on Super Protocol.
-You can use any additional modules in your project as long as you have this file.
+You can use any additional modules in your project as long as you have this file in place.
 :::

 The script above requires `arial.ttf` font file in `run` directory.
 You can download it [here](https://www.freefontspro.com/14454/arial.ttf).